reelyactive/barnacles/README.md

 });
 ```

-When the above code is run with a valid (and active) data stream as input to barnowl, you should see output to the console similar to the following:
+When the above code is run, you should see output to the console similar to the following:

     001bc50940100000 has appeared on 001bc50940800000
+    fee150bada55 has appeared on 001bc50940810000
     001bc50940100000 has displaced to 001bc50940800001
-    001bc50940100000 has disappeared from 001bc50940800001
+    fee150bada55 has displaced to 001bc50940810001
+    ...

 Options